DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 ### 3. Add a Cover Image (optional)

 If you would like an image displayed atop your page content, you can link an Asset image in the **Cover Image** field.
-This field will also be added to the metadata of the page, and will thus appear in the social media and link previews for the page (unless overriden by the **Social Override**).
+This field will also be added to the metadata of the page, and will thus appear in the social media and link previews for the page (unless overridden by including a **Metadata** block to the Page and adding an image to that block specifically for showcasing on social media platforms).

 ![General Content Page With Cover Image](../../.gitbook/assets/general-content-page-cover-image.png)